Before I go into the story about how I got my first online marketing job, I’d like to give a shout out to Skillshare.

 Why start a blog?

 - It’s basically free.

-- You’ll have a place to show off you work / portfolio / CV.
+- You’ll have a place to show off your work/portfolio / CV.

-- You’ll scratch the surface of Google Analytics, SEO and Social Media (etc..) upon promoting and analysing the performance your articles.
+- You’ll scratch the surface of Google Analytics, SEO and Social Media (etc..) upon promoting and analyzing the performance your articles.

 - Your new boss might Google your name and find it.

 #3 Learn everything and stay hungry